warlookq3/edx-documentation/en_us/edx_style_guide/source/wordlist.rst

      - One word.
 Use instead of "mobile device".
 For example, Android smartphones and iPhones.
    * - Student Dashboard
-     - Present both words in lower case.
+     - Present both words in lowercase.
    * - third party (n), third-party (adj)
      - "Third party" is a noun: "This product comes from a third party".
        "Third-party" is the adjective form: "third-party software".